Operation Hydrant – Where are we four years on?

-He also confirmed that officers have been given further training and have an increased awareness and understanding of the issue of child abuse.
+It was also relayed that officers have been given further training and have an increased awareness of the issue of child abuse.
 Officers are now actively engaging with victims and victims will be treated with compassion and respect.
 In his opinion, there is now a first class service across police forces and nothing less will do.

-As of June 2016 Operation Hydrant had 2,777 suspects in the database.
+As of June 2016 Operation Hydrant had 2777 suspects in the database.
 The Chief Constable advised that of this, 585 are unknown or unidentified and 318 are deceased.
 The most significant group is made up of 627 teachers, followed by 517 care workers and 355 clergy/faith workers.
-Approximately 350 suspects are of public prominence which includes those who work in the field of TV, film and radio and accounts for 12% of the total amount of suspects in the investigation.
+Approximately 350 suspects are of public prominence which includes tv/film/radio and accounts for 12% of the total amount of suspects in the investigation.
 There were 99 suspects who were politicians which equates to 3% of the total number of suspects.
-The database records 1,084 institutions of which schools, children’s homes and religious institutions were amongst the largest groups.
-There were 2,539 victims recorded on the database.
+In regards to institutions, the database records 1084 which includes schools, childrens homes and religious institutions amongst the largest groups.
+There were 2539 victims recorded on the database.

-Operation Hydrant also has other functions in addition to the staff in the incident room that deliver operational co-ordination.
-It has teams that span investigation, public protection, safeguarding and research all of which provide advice and support to forces undertaking the investigations.
+Operation Hydrant also has other roles asides from the staff in the incident room that deliver operational co-ordination.
+It has teams that span investigation, public protection, safeguarding and research which provide advice and support to forces undertaking the investigations.
 To be clear, the Operation itself does not investigate allegations, this is the responsibility of forces across the country.
 Rather the role of the Operation is to disseminate best practice to those forces and to ensure a national standard.

 The Operation also acts as an interface between the police and the Independent Inquiry into Child Sexual Abuse.
-The Chief Constable noted that 125 new reports of abuse are being made a month and I am hopeful, as is he, that the truth hearings will encourage further victims to come forward.
+The Chief Constable noted that 125 new reports of abuse are being made a month and he hopes that the truth hearings will encourage further victims to come forward.

-The latest crime survey figures show that this is just the tip of the iceberg.
-Bailey believes that Operation Hydrant has a long term future and with victims of abuse still coming forward on a daily basis, I would agree.
-The police will continue to consistently enforce the message that victims will be believed which is absolutely key to disclosure.
-They will continue to work to prosecute abusers and to improve their service to victims.
+The latest crime survey figures show that this is the tip of the iceberg.
+He advised that he believes Operation Hydrant will be here for the long term.
+They will continue to have a consistent message that victims will be believed.
+They will continue to work to prosecute abusers and improve their services to victims.

-I found the meeting to be encouraging, not least because the attendees at the briefing were given the opportunity to put questions to the Chief Constable which he considered carefully and answered where he could.
-It was also noticeable that where he was unable to answer a question or was given some suggestions for improvement he agreed to go away and think of how these could be incorporated into the national police approach to victims.
+I found the meeting very encouraging, not least because the attendees at the briefing were given the opportunity to put questions to the Chief Constable which he considered carefully and answered where he could.
+It was also noticeable that where he was unable to answer a question or was given some suggestions of improvement he agreed to go away and think of how these could be incorporated into the national police approach to victims.